Introduction

 Overview

-in on-premises environments running vSphere.
+We continue to see an increased interest in using Infrastructure as Code tools such as Packer and Terraform in on-premises environments running vSphere.
 In this video blog post, we will explore this with the help of a video demo.
 There are two main steps here:

 - First create a Windows Server 2019 template using and save it in a templates folder in vCenter using

-. - Then create a VM from this template using
+Packer. - Then create a VM from this template using

 Pre-requisites